Clear Search

 This study represents a major leap forward because of the sheer number of VUS that were assessed.
 Technology like CRISPR has rapidly accelerated the pace at which VUS can be analyzed.

 Next, an expert panel from the National Institutes of Health’s ClinVar database will review the team’s data and begin reclassifying VUS.
-ClinVar previously classified about 1,000 BRCA variants; this data will increase the number to more than 6,000.
+Dr. Couch and his team classified 261 variants that were previously VUS as pathogenic; ClinVar’s Expert Panel Review has established 14 pathogenic BRCA2 variants to date.

 For patients, this study will have a direct impact on care.
 As these variants are validated and added to ClinVar over time, affected patients will be notified about reclassified VUS in their testing reports, empowering them to discuss changes in their cancer risk with their providers—and potentially take action.
 This study also has implications for breast cancer treatment.
 By classifying these VUS, clinicians may be able to identify more patients who may benefit from targeted therapies like PARP inhibitors.